qkcire/postig/README.md

 ![postig logo](./docs/images/title.png?raw=true)

 <p align="center">
-The solution for all your domestic package needs!
+The solution to all your domestic package needs!
 </p>

 ***